Get Started

 </body>

-Then you can initialize an echarts instance with the echarts.init method and set the echarts instance with setOption method to generate a simple bar chart.
+Next, initialize an ECharts instance using echarts.init method and configure it with setOption method to generate a simple bar chart.
 Here is the complete code.

 <!DOCTYPE html>